NCAlgebra/NC/DOCUMENTATION/README.md

 both return `True`.

 > **WARNING:** Prior to **Version 6**, noncommutative monomials would be
-> stored in an expanded form, without exponents.
-That is, the monomial
+> stored in expanded form, without exponents.
+For example, the monomial
 >
 >     a**b**a^2**b
 >